rikes/PadroesExercicio7/README.md

 PadroesExercicio7
 =================

-Interator and Chainf of Responsability
+Interprete and Chainf of Responsability